etereo-io/angular2/modules/auth/README.md

-# angular2-auth
+# @etereo/auth

 Angular2 module to manage basic authentication.
-Angular2 module to manage basic authentication Angular2 module to manage basic authentication Angular2 module to manage basic authentication Angular2 module to manage basic authentication Angular2 module to manage basic authentication
+It provide methods to register and authenticate the user in your backend.
+As it is customizable you can change the underlayer service for your backend strategy.
+Although the provided communication service uses the @etereo/http module to achieve the register, login and logout, you can provide your own implementation.

 ## How to use it